BettercareHealth/bettercare/nc/nc-4.md

 ### 4-32 What formula should be used for a term infant?

 A number of starter formula feeds are available for term infants (e.g. NAN 1, S26 1, SMA 1).
 They are very similar and, therefore, the milk available at the local clinic or the cheapest milk should be bought.
 Unaltered cows milk, evaporated milk and skimmed milk are not suitable for infants under 6 months of age.
 Milk creamers must never be used to feed infants.
-Follow-up formulas are used from 6 months (e.g. NAN 2, S26 2, Lactogen 2).
+Follow-up formulas are used from 6&nbsp;months (e.g. NAN 2, S26 2, Lactogen 2).

 Formula-fed infants should be fed on demand.
 If fed according to a schedule, most infants will need to be fed 5 times a day, at 06:00, 10:00, 14:00, 18:00 and 22:00.
 Most term infants will take about 100 ml per feed after the first week.